 In the centre, you can see Hungary's one and only public pillory, a shame pole from the XVIIth century.
 In the Middle Ages it was a widespread device of punishment, convicted criminals were bound to it.
 The village had its prison on the market square, the market was between the town hall and the manor mill.
 At the heginning of the 1530s, a new prison was built under the marketplace, and a tower was placed above it, it is the pillory that you can still see today.
 It was used for punishment even in the XXth century, the last record is from 1946, when a potato thief was punished this way.
-Q19 through the dried-up lakebed Virágosmaior was built in 1872
+Q19 completely between 1866 and 1869.
+In 1869, the local Catholi faithful made a pilgrimage through the dried-up lakebed to Nagyboldogasszony (Frauenkirchen), the most important Marian pilgrimage site on the eastern shore of the lake.
+Their prayers were answered when the water returned to the lakebed soon after the pilgrimage.
+In memory of this, the chapel in Virágosmajor was built in 1872 not far from the lakeshore.